Houman Shadab, Professor of Law and Director, Innovation Center

 Richard Sherwin, Professor of Law and Director, Visual Persuasion Project

 Richard Sherwin, an expert on the use of visual representations and visual argument at trial, has written widely on the interrelationship between law and culture, including interdisciplinary works on the theoretical and practical dimensions of law’s migration to film, television, and computer screens – in court and out.
+He is the Director of the Visual Persuasion Project at NYLS.
 In Spring 2014, Professor Sherwin won a Fulbright award and took up the Fulbright Canada Visiting Research Chair in Law and Literature at the Institute for the Public Life of Arts and Ideas at McGill University in Montreal, Quebec, Canada.

 Karen Artz Ash ’80, Adjunct Professor of Law